Intermesh/groupoffice-docs/migrate/nextcloud.rst

 3. Create all the mailboxes on the Group-Office mailserver

 4. Create a list of imapsync commands using the `imapsync documentation <https://imapsync.lamiral.info/>`_.
-Also read the Microsoft specific parts.

 5. Run the sync and test.
 You can repeat the sync at any time to update the new mailserver.

 6. Put the migration live by setting the DNS domains.

-7. Finally, run the sync again after 24 hours because some mail might still have arrived at Microsoft.
+7. Finally, run the sync again after 24 hours because some mail might still have arrived at the old mailserver.

 Calendar